THE WORK, WHICH BECOMESA NEW GENRE ITSELF,WILL BE CALLED.........AMV HELLAMV Hell

 side of AMV Hell.
 And by irreverent, we mean it's [also sic]

-scatological content unsuitable for public consumption (AMV Hells 1, 3, 4, and 5 were produced with theater showings at conventions in mind, and their content is censored to reflect this).
-Consequently AMV Hell 0
+scatological content unsuitable for public consumption.
+(AMV Hells 1, 3, 4, and 5 were produced with convention theater showings in mind, and their content is censored to reflect this.)
+AMV Hell 0

-has a high Squick
+thus has a high Squick

 , a contest held by the AMV Hell